Important facts

 - Why are audits so important?

-- Audits help to identify risks and ensure compliance with rules.
+- They help identify risks and ensure compliance with rules.

 - What types are there?